Bowtie7114/Scenes-of-FFXIV/README.md

   <br> Used to display symbols such as the burger icon, socials, and store pages icons.
 - balsamiq
   <br> Used to create wireframe designs for website.
+- cloudconvert.com
+  <br> Used to convert hero and content images from .png to .webp.

 ## Testing ##